rtruneh/reading-notes/class-02.md

 CSS has application rules in that if two selectors are identical the last given rule will take precedence.
 If a selector is more specific than the others, that one will also take precedence.
 You can work around this by adding `!important` after a value to make this one beat out the others.

+# JAVASCRIPT #

+In JavaScript (JS), a script is a series of instructions, these instructions are known as *statements*, every statement should end in a semicolon.
+Note that JS is case sensitive.
+Each statement should start on a new line.
+Some statements can be written within curly braces and these are known as *code blocks*, these are not followed by semicolons.

+### Comments ###

+Comments help to explain what you're attempting to do to anyone reading your code.
+You create a comment using `/* enter comment here *\` tags for multiline comments and a simple `//` for single line comments.

+### Variables ###

+In order for the computer to know what and how to run things, it needs help in *remembering* certain data which is called *variables*.
+If you wanted the computer to output an area you have to give it very specific instructions:
+1. *Remember* value for width
+2. *Remember* value for height
+3. Multiply width by height to get area
+4. Return results

+Lets take a look at the below and break down its parts:

+Number: var quantity = x;
+String: var text = 'message here';
+Boolean: var test = true;

+To declare a variable you must give it a keyword and variable name, var is the keyword (you can also use 'let') and quantity is the variable name.
+The value assigned to this particular one is x.
+Values can be numbers or strings.
+When storing a number you'd just write the number and make sure to close it off with the semicolon.
+When making the value a string you'd just add '' marks.

+Rules for naming variables:
+1. Name should begin with a letter, dollar signs or underscore only!
+2. Name can contain letters, numbers, dollar signs or an underschore only!
+No dash or period should be used.
+3. Keywords should not be used, such as "VAR".
+4. Variables are case sensitive, try not to create two with the same name and different cases.
+5. Use a name that easily describes the kind of info stored.
+6. If the name is made of more than one word make sure to capitlize every word after the first.

+### ARRAYS ###

+This is a special type of variable that stores a list of values.
+Below is an example of an array literal:

+`colors = ['green', 'yellow', 'red'];`

+Each item in an array has an automatically assigned number called an *index*.
+This index starts with '0'.
+To access that particular you would type the following:

+`var itemThree;
+itemThree = colors[x]`

+If you're looking to see how many items are in an array you could set the below:

+`var numColors;
+numColors; = colors.length;`

+Lets say, down the line, you want to change the items in the array without having to find the original list and edit it.
+You could update by typing the var name and the index number:

+`colors[2] = 'black';`

+### Operators ###

+Operators allow programers to create a single value from one or more values.
+There are math operators that help you to do basic functions such as addition, subtraction, multiplication, division etc. Keep in mind that these funcitons follow the PEMDAS order of execution.
+Dig deep into your mind about what the math teachers said about this!!

+PEMDAS: Parenthesis, Exponents, Multiplication (*), Division (/), Addition, Subtraction.

+STRING Operators is applying a string as a value and creating a funciton name with those variables.
+For example:

+`let firstName = 'Joe';`
+`let lastName = 'Doe';`
+`let fullName = firstName + lastName;`

+In the instance that you need to mix numbers and string you would just utilize the plus sign in between the two.
+For example, lets utilize the above example and add a string that says "hi":

+`let message = 'Hi ' + fullName;`